 Successful treatment of listeriosis with ampicillin or penicillin as a monotherapy has been reported in the medical literature.
-Nevertheless, since in vitro tolerance or even resistance to penicillin alone has been described, and there are a plethora of studies showing in vitro synergy and improved clinical efficacy, combination therapy with ampicillin and gentamicin represents the initial regimen of choice.
+Nevertheless, since in vitro tolerance or even resistance to penicillin alone has been described, and there are a plethora of studies showing in vitro synergy and improved clinical efficacy, the combination therapy with ampicillin and gentamicin represents the initial regimen of choice.

 Prognosis and prevention

 Therefore, the best approach is the prevention of listeriosis.
-General recommendations for prevention are the same as for other foodborne infections, and include thorough cooking of raw food from animal sources, careful washing of raw vegetables before cooking, the avoidance of unpasteurized milk, as well as adequate hand hygiene.
+General recommendations for prevention are the same as for other foodborne infections and include thorough cooking of raw food from animal sources, careful washing of raw vegetables before cooking, the avoidance of unpasteurized milk, as well as adequate hand hygiene.

-Those at increased risk of acquiring listeriosis should refrain from eating soft cheeses, refrigerated pâtes, refrigerated smoked seafood, meat spreads, luncheon meats and deli meats (unless they are cooked until steaming hot).
-Cross-contamination of other foods, utensils and food preparation surfaces with fluids from hot dog packages should be avoided.
+Those at increased risk of acquiring listeriosis should refrain from eating soft cheeses, refrigerated pâtes, refrigerated smoked seafood, meat spreads, luncheon meats, and deli meats unless they are cooked until steaming hot.
+Cross-contamination of other foods, utensils, and food preparation surfaces with fluids from hot dog packages should be avoided.

 Some ways in which food safety protocols have been improved to provide a greater level of protection against listeriosis include continuous monitoring, improvement of surveillance systems, as well as the development of adequate food safety policies.
 Doctors, and especially obstetricians, should act as food safety educators, as pregnant women will not likely change their attitude if they do not recognize or believe the source of the information.